christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 means "lord" in Scythian/Thracian and serpent in Scythian (Scythian Assaioi: As-saioi = As is Scythian for "Serpent Lord", and Sai refers to clan/tribe.
 Sar means king in Scythian), and "andros" means "man" or "son of man" in Greek.
 Jesus is referred to as "the son of man" 81 times in the four canonical gospels.
-Asandros can also be interpreted as either "Dragon Man" (the same as Aži-ander, or Alexander), or "son of the lord", or "son of Asa, the lord".
+Asandros can also be interpreted as either "Dragon Man" (the same as Aži-ander, or Alexander), or "son of the lord", or "son of Asa, the lord", or "Lord King".
 The Thracian version of Zeus was Asa.
 The Etruscan word "Aesar" (also spelled "Aeser" or "Aisar" which likely derives from the Egyptian "Asar" which was another name for Osiris - there was no J in ancient Latin, so it was pronounced ah-soos)